VIRiONT-network/VIRiONT_paper/README.md

 # Workflow

-The pipeline takes as input uncompressed fastq from demultiplexed nanopore data by Guppy, usually stored like this:
+The pipeline takes as input uncompressed or compressed fastq from demultiplexed nanopore data by Guppy, usually stored like this:
 ```
 barcoding/barcode01/*.fastq
 barcoding/barcode02/*.fastq